Houston, Texas (Corporate Office)

-Based in Houston, Mike Rome serves as Senior Partner and co-leads the Board, CEO, and Private Equity practices.
+Based in Houston, Mike Rome serves as Senior Advisor and co-leads the Board, CEO, and Private Equity practices.
 He is a member of the life sciences, industrial, professional services, and financial services practices, and plays an integral role in the firm’s growth, culture, and client service excellence commitment.
 He also currently serves as the Interim Director for the McNair Center for Entrepreneurship at Houston Baptist University.
 Mike was drawn to Allen Austin because of the firm’s history, leadership architecture, and disciplined approach to retained search consulting as well as the purpose-driven approach the firm has integrated into its fiber.
 Because of Mike’s passion for helping others and his background with numerous boards, he is driven with a commitment to the philanthropy arena.
 Mike is a proven operator, an accomplished coach, and counselor to boards and CEOs nationally.
 Mike has served on over two dozen corporate and non-profit boards and regularly advises clients on a wide variety of board, executive leadership, recruitment, culture-shaping, and succession related matters.

 Prior to joining Allen Austin, Mike served as CEO and Principal at Chilton Capital.
 Mike is nationally recognized as a leading investment manager and management advisor to business owners, senior executives, and family offices.
 His forty-four-year career includes experience in virtually every facet of the financial sector and capital markets.
 Internally, Mike is well-known as a strategist, connector, and coach to some of the most influential leaders in Houston.